frederick-vs-ja/Quuxplusone-blog/_posts/2019-04-17-wolves-and-sheep.md

   puzzles
 ---

-Here's a new integer sequence that does not appear to be in the OEIS yet:
+Here's a new integer sequence that does not appear to be in the OEIS yet.
+(UPDATE, 2023-03-31: This is now [OEIS A361928](https://oeis.org/A361928)!)

     d=       1  2  3  4  5  6  ...
           0